 If there are any differences between the following instructions and the aircraft maintenance manual, the aircraft maintenance manual will take precedence.
+Reference Illustrated Parts Lists for replacement components.

-Reference Illustrated Parts Lists for replacement components
+1. Be sure all needle valves are in the closed (clockwise) position.

-- 1. Be sure all needle valves are in the closed (clockwise) position. - 2.
-Decrease all pressure regulators to the minimum pressure setting.
+- 2. Decrease all pressure regulators to the minimum pressure setting.
 The regulator adjustment knobs are the rotating type.
 Clockwise rotation of the knob increases pressure and counter-clockwise rotation reduces pressure. - 3.
-Connect Nitrogen fill line loosely to aircraft and purge line by slowly cracking open Nitrogen supply cylinder shutoff valve. - 4.
-Tighten Nitrogen fill line connection at aircraft.
+Connect Nitrogen fill line loosely to aircraft and purge line by slowly cracking open Nitrogen supply bottle shutoff valve. - 4.
+Tighten Nitrogen fill line connection at aircraft. - 5.
+Generally check unit and assure the tightness of all fittings, nuts and bolts.